cneira/zcage/README.md

 ```bash
 # zcage create --net "vnic0|192.168.1.225/24|192.168.1.1" --ram 2gb  --with-image 96bb1fac-c87d-11e5-b5bf-ff4703459205 --alias lxvm --brand lx
 ```
 Now you can reference the container by it's alias test07.
-If you don't provide an alias a UUID will be generated for the container.
+If you don't provide an alias a UUID will be generated.

-* Update the container to allow it to use more ram if needed and restrict maximum lwps to 3000
+* Update the zone to allow it to use more ram if needed and restrict maximum lwps to 3000

 ```bash
 # zcage rctl -z test07 --ram 6gb --max-lwps 3000